 Always prepare for the absolute best scenario.
 Your small business may get an explosion of business virtually overnight and you will need to be ready to handle it.
 Even if success doesn’t arrive so abruptly, your business will likely grow and change by adding an entirely new dimension to it.
 This may mean changes and growth for your brick and mortar in the future as well.
 It shouldn’t be too challenging to play for your future success!

 Create a Responsive Website

-Develop an Email Distribution List Early On
+Develop an Email Distribution List

 The minute you launch your website you should be working to collect email addresses and information from would-be customers.
 Offer coupons, have customers register at check-out, take a survey or offer an email newsletter.
 The more email addresses you have, the more customers you can reach with special offers and new information.

-Look for Niche Marketplaces
+Look for Niche Marketplace

 If you’re selling handmade signs or wreaths, your customers aren’t looking for handmade crafts on Amazon.
 You’d have better luck working on Etsy or one of the many other niche marketplaces and reselling websites out there.
-Act like a customer and see what marketplaces are popular for the types of things you’re selling.
+Act as a customer and see what marketplaces are popular for the types of things you’re selling.
 That should give you an idea of where you should go to sell as well.